 Purple Leaf Plum Care

 Purple leaf plum care won’t take much of your time as a gardener.
 These trees require regular irrigation, particularly during the season after planting.
-But even when they are mature, they prefer moist soil.
+Even when they are mature, though, they prefer moist soil.

 When you are growing purple leaf plum trees, you may find them attacked by various insect pests.
 They are susceptible to: